ocpu/Boxlin/README.md

 ```

 # Utilities

+Boxlin provides some utility functions and objects to existing code to make it more "Kotlin friendly".
+What it means is that Boxlin might for instance have a function for making using configuration values more friendly with the use of delegates.
+The aim is not to have Boxlin be a "core" mod that might introduce functions for rendering, a new configuration system, and so on.

 ## Using the configuration delegates

+The API for the configurations can be a hassle if you do not want to expose the raw instance of the config value.
+This can be fixed with Kotlin delegates giving you minimal effort to just hide the instance of the config value and having a configuration with the direct values to strings, booleans, etc.

-This is just a example in how you could a configuration object.
+This is a example in how you could create a configuration object.
 ```kotlin
 import io.opencubes.boxlin.getValue
 import io.opencubes.boxlin.setValue // If a delegate is declared with var